We Can Help You Grow Your Family Together Through Adoption

 Domestic Adoption

-Through a private domestic adoption, the mother of the child will have a great deal of control on who adopts the adoptive family will be.
+Through a private domestic adoption, the mother of the child will have a great deal of control over who adopts the child and the adoptive family will be.
 She will create an adoption plan and will have the final decision on the family she selects.
-They will work with a child placing agency to help find the right family who is looking to adopt and help make all of the arrangements for the child.
+They will work with a child placement agency to help find the right family that is looking to adopt and help make all of the arrangements for the child.
 This method has the same placement requirements as a public adoption for age, income, home safety and other categories listed above.

 International Adoptions